Charleroi Light Metro: Châtelet line: Line M5 branch

-The original pre-metro project envisioned an eastern branch from Waterloo station (then Nord) to Châtelet, comprising eight stations.
+The original metro project envisioned an eastern branch from Waterloo station (then Nord) to Châtelet, comprising eight stations.
 Construction of this branch began in the 1980s and resulted in a first 4 km section in various stages of completion.

-Sometimes special journeys are organized to the station Centenaire on the ghost metro, like on 19 March 2017.

 The Waterloo to Centenaire part has been finished, but was never put into service.
 As a result, the finished Neuville, Chet, Pensée and Centenaire stations remained closed and were vandalized.
-Sometime in the 2010s the station building of Centenaire has been demolished.
+Sometime in the 2010s, the station building of Centenaire was demolished.
+The track until Chet (now Yernaux) was used for driver training, so rails and catenary were maintained.
+Occasionally, special journeys were organised to the station Centenaire on the colloquially named "Métro Fantôme" (ghost metro), including in March 2017.

-Only structural work was completed on the Centenaire to Léopold part, with no tracks installed.
+Only structural work was completed on the Centenaire to Roctiau part, with no tracks installed.
 The rest of the branch has never been built.

 In 2011 preliminary estimates gave a cost of 5 million euros to refresh the Waterloo-Centenaire section, and another 20 million to complete the line to Corbeau (serving a nearby popular shopping mall).

-In early 2021 it was announced that the Châtelet branch may be finally completed, and the existing part of the branch renewed, using the funds from the Charleroi's €250 million share of the Walloon Recovery Plan.
-If given go-ahead, the line may be opened by 2026.
+In early 2021, TEC Charleroi announced that the Châtelet branch may be finally completed, and the existing part of the branch renewed, using the funds from the Charleroi's €250 million share of the Walloon Recovery Plan.
+If given the go-ahead, the line was expected to open by 2026.
 The funding has been confirmed on 23 June 2021, the project will benefit from €60 million to be used to revitalise the line between Waterloo and Pensée, the last complete station on the line, and to extend it to Viviers to provide connection to the new hospital under construction and due to open in 2024.
+In January 2023 the building permit for the track, eight stations, and a service building was granted, construction work started November 2024 and the opening is planned for 2027.